polimi-cmls-2024/FloatFX/README.md

 been designed to avoid accidental parameter changes while playing the instrument and works only with finger pinches.

-The processing of the effects and GUI have been implemented on ’JUCE’ and ’Pro- cessing’, using ’Arduino’ and an accelerometer attached to the hand to capture the movements.
+The processing of the effects and GUI have been implemented on ’JUCE’ and ’Processing’, using ’Arduino’ and an accelerometer attached to the hand to capture the movements.
 To demonstrate the viability of this product in a live music scene, we have made a live SuperCollider music performance, without the usage of any exter- nal audio files.
 The tools, approaches and the implementation have been discussed